Configure Proxy on Linux

 Sign In To Your Account

-Follow the instructions to sign in.
+Follow the instructions here to sign in.

 Get Proxies